DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         </a>
     </p>
     <p>
-        I asked you to perform this test so you can see that items aren’t responding to dragging, and nothing related to drag-and-drop works.
+        I asked you to perform this test so you can see that items aren't responding to dragging, and nothing related to drag-and-drop works.
 Why is that?
-You’ll soon discover.
+You'll soon discover.
     </p>
     <p>